The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 The Woman Who Rose from the Marsh

 At the far edge of Ban Chao lay the old evaporation pans—rectangular scars carved into the earth.
-Though trade routes later reached the village, elders still bowed when passing those fields.
+Even after trade routes reached the village, elders bowed when passing those fields.

 They called her the Salt Mother.